isomerpages/np-csea/pages/faq.md

 A tentative allocation does not equal a confirmed placement.
 Students will still have to secure interviews with the overseas company.

-**4) Do I need to take my academic school’s internship and take GEIP if I am selected?**
+**4) Do I need to take my academic school’s internship and take Overseas Internship if I am selected?**

 Our internship replaces your school’s internship module.